IGNF/odeon/docs/stats.rst

         input_path : str
             Path to .csv file describing the input dataset or a directory where the images and masks are stored.
         output_path: str
-            Path where the report with the computed statistics will be created.
+            Path of the folder where the report with the computed statistics will be created.
+The folder must exist or be created before the use of the tool.
+        output_type: str
+            Output file format.
+The output file can only be in md, json, html or directly displayed on the terminal.
+By default, the output format will be html.
         image_bands: list
             List of the selected bands in the dataset images bands.
         mask_bands: list